Chapter 8:

 “I just hide it well.”
 Alonso’s phone rang.

 “That’s Dani.
-We can talk another time, Nicolaus.”
+We should talk again, Nicolaus.”

 “Whoa!
 Calm down, Vergil!
 Are you alright?!”